 If you’re Augustinian I would suggest you not read on until you feel the weight of the philosophical problem from the previous paragraph.

 Nobody rationally determines intentions in a libertarian construct.
 There’d be no reason to guard the heart for we’d be able to kick bad habits spontaneously, according to a will that’s impervious to causal influences.
 Such radical spontaneity would result in pure randomness of choice, destroying moral relevance by detaching choice from person.
 In a split moment we should expect to see saints behaving like devils, and devils like saints.
 The implications of pure contingency of choice demand it!
-And any libertarian appeal to will formation doesn’t comport with the metaphysical contingency of libertarianism.
+And any libertarian appeal to will formation doesn’t comport with the metaphysical or causal contingency of libertarianism.
 Libertarians may not have their cake and eat it too.

 The Augustinian solution: